 The campground at Hammonasset has 556 campsites and 8 rustic cabins

-for reservation or walk-up use.
-They are available for stays from 1 night to 3 weeks during the camping season.
+for reservation.
 Reservations may be made through Reserve America (see link below for camping reservations.) or by calling them at 1-877-668-2267.
 During the camping season, reservations may be made on a walk-up basis at the Campground Office.

 CT Resident: $20/night

 A processing fee of $9 is collected for each reservation, change, or cancellation.